sutetekosamurai/ecom-online-retail-2011/docs/README.md

 # Online Retail 2011 — Project Docs
+**Purpose:** Build a reproducible Python → Tableau pipeline to explore country trends and customer value (cohort, R×F, LTV) from the UCI Online Retail 2011 dataset.
+**At a glance:** Revenue is highly UK-centric and LTV trends upward; hovering the R×F heatmap pinpoints high-value segments.
+(The last month may be incomplete.)

 This folder contains short documentation for the project and a link to the live dashboards.